drubach/Concentration/README.md

 - The boot image was taken from [clipartart.com](https://clipartart.com/images/brown-boots-clipart-8.png).
 - The top hat image is from [clipartmag.com](http://clipartmag.com/images/top-hat-clipart-36.jpg).
 - The trophy image is from [png.pngtree.com](https://png.pngtree.com/png-vector/20191009/ourlarge/pngtree-trophy-vector-illustration-isolated-on-white-background-trophy-clip-art-png-image_1788588.jpg)
-- The thumbs up image is taken from [clipartkey.com](https://www.clipartkey.com/mpngs/m/186-1864825_like-png-thumbs-up-cartoon-yellow.png)
+- The thumbs up image is taken from [clipartkey.com](https://www.clipartkey.com/mpngs/m/186-1864825_like-png-thumbs-up-cartoon-yellow.png).
+- The running mole is taken from [clipartjunction.com]https://www.clipartjunction.com/wp-content/uploads/2018/10/Mole-Running-Clipart-Images-1024x911.png.

 - The comic-book style modal backgrounds were sourced from [freepik](https://www.freepik.com)
 - The game board background photograph was obtained from [Jason Leung on Unsplash](https://unsplash.com/photos/M55JcA9wOG0).